 Visit the Bridge Counseling and Wellness and Academy of Integrative Mental Health website for up-to-date information on integrative mental health and nature based therapy workshops, retreats and groups.

 Visit JordanDye.com for mindfulness and nature connection offerings for individuals and groups.

 Juniper Owens, LCSW, and Jordan Dye, MSW, are guides for these community Forest Bathing walks and explorations.
-We look forward to sharing time with you in the natural world.
+Juniper Owens is currently on bereavement leave.